-If one hundred people read the mini-book on this website, by any realistic calculation that will be several times more than those who have read my academic books.
-And that, for me, will make it worth it.
+If a few hundred people read the mini-book on this website, by any realistic calculation that will be several times more than those who have read my academic books.
+And that, for me, makes it worth it.
 Just in the first year of its existence this admittedly rather dark website generated more emails and responses than all of my scholarly works combined.
 After three years, evidence suggests that it is out racing my obscure academic scholarship!

 "Our addiction to the internet is as harmful as any drug - and what passes for comment these days is often simply foul abuse.
 The focus on 'surfing' rather than proper reading has impoverished literature."